Stockton and Darlington Railway: Over Stainmore

 A railway to serve Barnard Castle, from the S&DR at a junction near North Road station and along the River Tees, was proposed in 1852; this route bypassed as far as possible the Duke of Cleveland's estate, as he had opposed an earlier railway.
-An application that year failed, but the Darlington & Barnard Castle Railway Act was given royal assent on 3 July 1854 and the 15+1/4 mi railway opened on 8 July 1856.
+An application that year failed, but the Darlington and Barnard Castle Railway Act 1854 (17 & 18 Vict. c. cxv) was given royal assent on 3 July 1854 and the 15+1/4 mi railway opened on 8 July 1856.

 Cleveland iron ore is high in phosphorus and needs to be mixed with purer ores, such as those on the west coast in Cumberland and Lancashire.
-In the early 1850s, this ore was travelling the long way round over the Newcastle & Carlisle Railway to the Barrow-in-Furness area, and Durham coke was returning.
-Both the South Durham & Lancashire Union Railway (SD&LUR) and the Eden Valley Railway (EVR) companies were formed on 20 September 1856.
-Taking advantage of the new railway at Barnard Castle, the SD&LUR crossed the Pennines via Kirkby Stephen to meet the West Coast Main Line (WCML) at Tebay, on the section then controlled by the Lancaster & Carlisle Railway, and also linked Barnard Castle with West Auckland.
+In the early 1850s, this ore was travelling the long way round over the Newcastle and Carlisle Railway to the Barrow-in-Furness area, and Durham coke was returning.
+Both the South Durham and Lancashire Union Railway (SD&LUR) and the Eden Valley Railway (EVR) companies were formed on 20 September 1856.
+Taking advantage of the new railway at Barnard Castle, the SD&LUR crossed the Pennines via Kirkby Stephen to meet the West Coast Main Line (WCML) at Tebay, on the section then controlled by the Lancaster and Carlisle Railway, and also linked Barnard Castle with West Auckland.
 The EVR was a branch from Kirkby Stephen to the WCML near Penrith via Appleby.
 The routes were surveyed by Thomas Bouch and SD&LUR received permission on 13 July 1857.
-The EVR route followed the east bank of the River Eden, a mile longer than a more expensive route on the west bank, and its Act received royal assent on 21 May 1858.
+The EVR route followed the east bank of the River Eden, a mile longer than a more expensive route on the west bank, and the Eden Valley Railway Act 1858 (21 & 22 Vict. c. xiv) received royal assent on 21 May 1858.